 Much of this analysis is related to Richard Baldwin’s in The Great Convergence, which ascribed part of the economic rise of six countries (China, Korea, India, Indonesia, Thailand, and Poland) largely to cheaper communications allowing comparative advantage to take place on a sub-national scale.
 Thus, a country can compete without fully industrializing, and therefore only sectors of a country may benefit from the upside of comparative advantage, while other sectors get only the downsides.
 America transfers knowledge, developed here with taxpayer resources, to foreign countries in order to run factories there; the American elite benefit, as does the target country, but most Americans are harmed by the increase in foreign competition.

 Prestowitz then turns to what an American “export-led” strategy would look like.
 It would not look like the caricature of those who bring up Smoot-Hawley whenever this topic comes up.
 He notes that “Tariffs are not the only means of limiting imports.
 An export-led economy is organized and managed so as to avoid any imports that might prevent the achievement of that country’s trade surplus objective.
-Thus, the myriad regulations, inspections, standard, and distribution arrangements that in a laissez-faire economy are left to individual actors, in an export-led economy, are carefully managed and orchestrated to achieve policy goals.”
+Thus, the myriad regulations, inspections, standards, and distribution arrangements that in a laissez-faire economy are left to individual actors, in an export-led economy, are carefully managed and orchestrated to achieve policy goals.”
 Prestowitz offers the example that in the 1970s Japan agreed to reduce tariffs on imported semiconductors—then immediately directly subsidized domestic manufacturers, put pressure on Japanese companies to only buy Japanese semiconductors, limited investment by foreigners in Japanese semiconductor companies, and devalued the yen to make exports competitive and encourage saving.
-The result was a minimal increase in semiconductor imports to Japan.
+The result was a minimal increase in semiconductor imports into Japan.

 All this, of course, is in service of Prestowitz’s conclusion that what we need is to adopt our own export-led strategy.
 All other developed countries have such a strategy; we don’t, because we’re blinded.
 (Prestowitz points out that, contrary to a common belief, WTO agreements do not preclude a variety of such tactics that the United States nonetheless, unlike its trading partners, refuses to use.)
 Unsurprisingly, perhaps, those demanding free trade never engage with the ideas of people like Prestowitz.
 There is muttering about “protectionism” and “mercantilism,” but they never seem to respond in any material fashion.
 This is because we’re blinded by a false ideology held across the political spectrum and by the fact that US executives often act as “foreign emissaries.”
 One might have thought Trump could have led such a move, but, unfortunately, Trump is both not consistent enough, and is surrounded by enough people who do not have America’s interests at heart, to press for turning America into an export-led economy.

 Of course, not all government support is good support.
 The problem is not (necessarily) that the government is bad at picking winners and losers.
 On a scale larger than individual companies, we already do (ignoring the corruption under Obama that funneled money to individual companies like Solyndra).
-We already favor agriculture, home buying and construction, and most importantly the financial sector, which in 2005 had 40 percent of all business profits in the country, due to the billions spent on lobbying.
+We already favor agriculture, home buying and construction, and most importantly the financial sector, which in 2005 had forty percent of all business profits in the country, due to the billions spent on lobbying.
 So we do have a strategy.
 “It is to overconsume, and to promote weapons production, financial services, construction, medical research and services, agriculture, and oil and gas consumption and production.
 Further, it is both to offshore production and provision of all tradable manufacturing and services as well as, increasingly, high-technology R&D, and to expand domestic retail, food service, and personal medical services industries.”
 It’s just not a good strategy.

 Rarely, but sometimes, Prestowitz strikes a false note, or a falsified note, such as when he complains about American dependence on oil as a key element of the trade deficit, and pushes (though not hard) so-called green technology.
-He insists that part of restoring US competitiveness and growth is reducing our dependence on oil, and that we will never come close to the 1970 record for domestic oil production.
-But he could not foresee fracking revolution (which affects natural gas even more than oil), or predict, as is true, that in 2018 the US will produce more oil than in 1970—more than any other year in history, that is.
+He insists that part of restoring United States competitiveness and growth is reducing our dependence on oil, and that we will never come close to the 1970 record for domestic oil production.
+But he could not foresee fracking revolution (which affects natural gas even more than oil), or predict, as is true, that in 2018 the United States will produce more oil than in 1970—more than any other year in history, that is.
 He concludes we need to conserve and move to alternative energy, in order to keep petroleum from being a major contributor to our trade deficit.

 Even if that were still true, “green” policies only make sense if they make sense objectively; whether it is green, whatever that means (national policies should not turn around protean and ideologically freighted terms) should have nothing to do with it.
 Prestowitz emphasizes that getting ahead in alternative energy relies in part on being the first mover, and thus being the first to achieve economies of scale.
 Maybe, although there are plenty of counter-examples, including first movers who went down blind alleys, or invested and were leapfrogged by others.
 But leaving those problems aside, it is only important to be the first mover in something that is actually desired by a real market.
 Being first mover to sell goods into an end market that only exists due to massive government subsidies to suppliers and buyers, which is all alternative energy, is worth no more than being the first mover into the market for home tooth extraction.

 On the other hand, maybe things are looking up, even if Trump is not particularly coherent.
 The corporate tax rate has been slashed, thereby taking one of the six actions Prestowitz identifies as key elements of an export-led strategy (and other related tax actions have been taken to encourage firms to return to America).
-I see in today’s Washington Post that “Apple said Wednesday that it will spend $350 billion in development and create 20,000 jobs in the United States in the next five years, following the recent corporate tax changes and a greater push to increase manufacturing in the U.S.” I am sure that Prestowitz’s was not surprised to learn that China’s response to these recent Republican moves (for, after all, not a single Democrat voted for these changes) was to temporarily exempt foreign companies located in China from paying tax on their earnings—as long as they invest those earnings in sectors favored by the Chinese government, including railways, mining, and technology.
+I see in today’s Washington Post that “Apple said Wednesday that it will spend $350 billion in development and create 20,000 jobs in the United States in the next five years, following the recent corporate tax changes and a greater push to increase manufacturing in the U.S.” I am sure that Prestowitz was not surprised to learn that China’s response to these recent Republican moves (for, after all, not a single Democrat voted for these changes) was to temporarily exempt foreign companies located in China from paying tax on their earnings—as long as they invest those earnings in sectors favored by the Chinese government, including railways, mining, and technology.
 And the Chinese measure was retroactive a full twelve months, unlike the American tax changes.
-More broadly, it all over the news that China has implemented aggressive plans, as a direct response to the American move, to support (read: prop up) the yuan, implement more capital controls and manipulate interest rates.
+More broadly, it is all over the news that China has implemented aggressive plans, as a direct response to the American move, to support (read: prop up) the yuan, implement more capital controls and manipulate interest rates.
 Finally, I see in the Wall Street Journal from a few weeks ago that, according to an article with the headline “The EU, A Disciple of Free Trade, Is Erecting Barriers,” the supposedly single-market EU is increasingly facing member countries erecting barriers to protect their own industries, going beyond the traditional barriers put up to support EU economies as a whole.
 All this pretty much proves Prestowitz’s thesis, that America is late to the game of giving its citizens a leg up.
 That it took Trump to do this suggests the United States could not implement a broader reversal of strategy if it wanted, at least under the current structure of government and society.
-I fear that “industrial policy” in America as it exists today would merely be a form of crony capitalism—again, that’s what we saw under Obama, with subsidies to favored companies like GE and fake “green” companies.
+I fear that “industrial policy” in America as it exists today would merely be a form of crony capitalism—again, that’s what we saw under Obama, with subsidies to favored companies like General Electric and fake “green” companies.
 But maybe, just maybe, we may revise our strategy to one that favors America as a whole.